gaohoward/k8s-resource-util/README.md

 ## Note

+* You need have access to a running k8s cluster to use much of its functionalities.
+You can easily set up a local Minikbe or Openshift Local (CRC) for testing purposes.

-If you get the following build error:
+* If you get the following build error:
 ```
 Package 'xkbcommon-x11' not found
 ```